Urad Dal: Uses, Benefits, Side Effects, and More!

 Table of Contents

 Black gram split (urad dal) and whole urad dal have tremendous nutritional value.
 Urad dal is a good source of proteins, carbohydrates, lipids, iron, and calcium.
-In addition, whole urad has dietary fiber, whereas urad dal (split urad) does not contain fiber.
+In addition, whole urad has dietary fibre, whereas urad dal (split urad) does not contain fibre.
 Among the phytochemicals, prominent phytochemicals present in urad dal are flavonoids and phenolic compounds.

 The nutritional value table below is for 100 grams of urad dal, and the whole Urad is given below: